quasarframework/quasar-testing/packages/unit-jest/README.md

 });
 ```

-The second parameter accepts a configuration object with the following properties
+The second parameter accepts a configuration object with the following properties:

 | Name             | Type                                                       | Default                                   | Description                                                                                                                                                                                                                                                                  |
 | ---------------- | ---------------------------------------------------------- | ----------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |